 RESEARCH

-My current research is a qualitative case study of a U.S. high-tech organization.
-High-tech companies in the United States claim corporate cultures of inclusion, but the industry is dominated by young, white men.
-Efforts to advance women in knowledge-based industries regularly focus on networking, evidenced by the plethora of support programs designed to facilitate women building strategic relationships to overcome “old boys’ clubs.”
-This project identifies subtle interactive processes perpetuating intersectional inequalities within high-tech.
-I also reveal the unintended consequences of corporate networking programs designed to improve organizational diversity and the status of women and minorities.
+My current project is a book manuscript under contract with University of California Press, forthcoming in spring 2026.
+Through an ethnographic case study of one US tech company, I address one of the most enduring puzzles in the sociology of gender and work: how and why do well-paying, powerful industries remain stubbornly men-dominated and white, especially given deep investments in diversity, equity, and inclusion?
+Efforts to advance women in tech regularly focus on networking, evidenced by the abundance of women's groups and programs designed to overcome industry “old boys’ clubs.”
+This project identifies the subtle, everyday interactive processes perpetuating intersectional workplace inequalities.
+I also reveal the unintended consequences of corporate networking programs designed to improve organizational diversity and the status of women and people from underrepresented minority groups.

 Collaborating for Equity: Transforming STEM Faculty Careers